Yuzuko160/R--Examining-the-nurse-to-patient-ratio-in-Taiwan-urban-rural-divide/README.md

-Based on the content of your presentation, here is a clean and professional **README.md** file.
-This uses standard Markdown formatting to ensure it looks great on platforms like GitHub or in any Markdown viewer.

----

 # Examining the Nurse-to-Patient Ratio in Taiwan’s Urban-Rural Divide

 ### *Using the onset, severity, and mitigation of COVID-19 as a reference*